Arcadier/Marketplace-Populator/README.md

  * If any part of your input contains commas(","), put quotation marks around the entire input
    * Example: "This is my description, that contains, a lot, of commas,,,"
    * Please do this for multiple Categories and/or multiple Tags
+ * This Plug-In does not support items with variance

   [2 - input]